As is the case in most industries, digital tools help commercial and multi family roofing companies run and grow their businesses at optimal levels.

 Reonomy gives commercial roofers the opportunity to find targeted leads and access owner contact information, all in one place.

-- That have recently been hit by a storm and are in need of repair
+- Were recently hit by a storm and are in need of repair

-- Have very old or depleted buildings that need renovation
+- Have very old or depleted buildings due for renovation

-- Have specific roof types (metal, asphalt, TPO, etc.)
+- Own buildings with specific roof types (metal, asphalt, TPO, etc.)

-JobFlex is a mobile app that allows roofers to build estimates and create invoices anytime and anywhere—without even needing an internet connection to do so.
+JobFLEX is a mobile app that allows roofers to build estimates and create invoices anytime and anywhere—without even needing an internet connection.

-This app allows roofers to get paid faster and better keep track of invoices and payments over time.
-Instead of spending time after the workday is over filling out and organizing paperwork, this app gives you the opportunity to do everything on the spot with minimal effort.
+This app can help roofers get paid faster and keep better track of invoices and payments.
+Instead of spending time on paperwork after the workday, JobFLEX enables you to do everything on the spot with minimal effort.

 Roofing Calculator PRO

-The Roofing Calculator PRO app allows you to estimate the price of materials needed for any job.
+This app allows you to estimate the cost of materials and labor for any job.

 With Roofing Calculator PRO, you can calculate costs by entering:

-This app can be used for any roof type as well, including asphalt or cedar shingles, clay tile, metal, EPDM flat-roofs, PVC, and TPO.
+The app can be used for any roof type as well, including asphalt, cedar shingles, clay tile, metal, and flat roofs including EPDM, PVC, and TPO.

-Once you input all of this information, the app will show you the low end, mid-range, and high end of what you can expect your costs to be.
+Once you input all the information, the app will show you the low end, midrange, and high end of what you can expect your cost to be.